New Jersey DMV Motorcycle Test

 Pass the New Jersey Motorcycle Permit test the first time with FREE New Jersey DMV Practice Tests.
 Study real motorcycle permit questions from the DMV handbook!.

-17. Which of the following is not a skill tested on the motorcycle road test?
+16. Which of the following is not required to safely carry a passenger on a motorcycle?

 Grade